Security Onion

 What is Zeek?

 Zeek is a powerful network security monitoring tool that provides unparalleled visibility into network traffic.
 It is designed to help organizations detect and respond to potential security threats in real-time.
-With Zeek, you can monitor network traffic, analyze logs, and identify potential security risks.
-In this article, we will explore the Zeek incident response workflow orchestration and provide a comprehensive guide on how to use Zeek for safety and security.
+With its advanced features and capabilities, Zeek has become a popular choice among security professionals and organizations seeking to enhance their network security posture.

 Main Features of Zeek

 Zeek offers a range of features that make it an essential tool for network security monitoring.
-Some of the key features include:
+Some of its key features include:

-• Real-time traffic analysis: Zeek provides real-time analysis of network traffic, allowing you to detect potential security threats as they happen.
+• Real-time traffic analysis: Zeek provides real-time analysis of network traffic, allowing organizations to quickly identify and respond to potential security threats.

 Installation Guide

-Once you have downloaded the installation package, follow the instructions to install Zeek on your system.
+2. Follow the installation instructions to install Zeek on your system.

 Technical Specifications